eProsima/Fast-DDS-docs/docs/fastdds/logging/consumer.rst

 StdoutConsumer
 ^^^^^^^^^^^^^^

-|StdoutConsumer| is the default log consumer.
+|StdoutConsumer-api| is the default log consumer.
 It outputs log entries to STDOUT stream following the convection specified in :ref:`dds_layer_log_logging_spec`.
-By default, the logging module only has one consumer, which is a |StdoutConsumer|.
+By default, the logging module only has the StdoutConsumer.
-The |StdoutConsumer| can be registered and unregistered using the methods explained in :ref:`dds_layer_log_register_consumers` and :ref:`dds_layer_log_reset`.
+It can be registered and unregistered using the methods explained in :ref:`dds_layer_log_register_consumers` and :ref:`dds_layer_log_reset`.

 .. literalinclude:: /../code/DDSCodeTester.cpp